 Mayo Clinic follows the recommendations of the ACGME regarding call frequency.

-Fellows have the opportunity to teach pain-related subjects to Mayo Clinic anesthesiology residents, resident rotators from other hospitals, and visiting medical students.
+Fellows have the opportunity to teach pain-related subjects to Mayo Clinic anesthesiology residents, residents rotating from other hospitals and visiting medical students.